readthedocs/readthedocs.org/docs/user/guides/setup/index.rst

 ⏩️ :doc:`Using a .readthedocs.yaml file in a sub-folder </guides/setup/monorepo>`
     This guide shows how to configure a Read the Docs project to use a custom path for the ``.readthedocs.yaml`` build configuration.
-    *Monorepos* that have multiple documentation projects in the same Git repository can benefit from this new experimental feature.
+    *Monorepos* that have multiple documentation projects in the same Git repository can benefit from this feature.

 ⏩️ :doc:`Hiding a version </guides/hiding-a-version>`
     Is your version (flyout) menu overwhelmed and hard to navigate?